camunda/camunda-docs/versioned_docs/version-8.1/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 ### Can you show me an example of a valid template?

-A valid template looks like the following screenshot.
+A valid template looks like the following screenshot:

 ![Google Drive Connector document template example](../img/connectors-googledrive-template-example.png)